California Smog Check Program

 In 1970 Congress passed the Federal Clean Air Act, which set quality standards for the nation.
 The act required areas that did not meet air quality standards to implement emissions control strategies or they would lose their building and highway funds.
 California did not meet the Federal Air quality standards.
 Hence, in 1982 it decided to implement an emissions inspection program, currently referred to as the "Smog Check" program.

-The California Smog Check program and California's emission laws are designed to identify vehicles, which are polluters through the use of a state of the art exhaust gas analyzer.
+The California Smog Check program and California's emission laws are designed to identify vehicles, which are polluters through the use of an exhaust gas analyzer for 1999 & older model vehicles.

 The exhaust analyzer is much like a photo camera except it takes pictures of your vehicle's exhaust (rather then your vehicle) and translates that into information which a Smog technician can read/understand and evaluate.
 Based on this information the technician can diagnose your vehicle's engine condition.